CryptoChem0000/rebalance-dashboard-sui/README-Docker.md

 - Docker installed on your computer ([Download Docker](https://www.docker.com/products/docker-desktop/))
 - Your wallet mnemonic phrase
-- OSMO tokens on Osmosis (for gas - at least 3 OSMO)
+- OSMO tokens on Osmosis (for gas - at least 10 OSMO)
 - ARCH tokens on Archway (for gas - at least 30 ARCH)
 - Liquidity tokens (e.g., ATOM and USDC)

 ## 📦 Supported Assets

-The tool supports any Osmosis concentrated liquidity pool containing these tokens:
+The tool supports any Osmosis concentrated liquidity pool containing these tokens when running with CHAIN=osmosis :
 - ATOM, USDC, OSMO, TIA, INJ, WBTC, WETH, AKT, ARCH

 Default configuration uses pool 1282 (ATOM/USDC 0.05% fee tier).

+The tool supports only SUI and USDC pair liquidity pools When running with CHAIN=sui

 ## 🚀 Quick Start with Docker Compose (Recommended)